Floodwaters rise on Charleston's streets as Hurricane Dorian skirts U.S. coast

 CHARLESTON, S.C.
-(Reuters) - The nearly deserted rain-lashed streets of Charleston, South Carolina, began to disappear beneath water on Thursday as Hurricane Dorian churned a few dozen miles offshore after reducing parts of the Bahamas to rubble.
+(Reuters) - Deserted, rain-lashed streets in Charleston, South Carolina, vanished beneath water on Thursday as Hurricane Dorian churned a few dozen miles offshore after reducing parts of the Bahamas to rubble.

-The water pooled a few inches deep in streets near the centuries-old waterfront.
+Water pooled a few inches deep near the centuries-old waterfront.
 In certain low-lying blocks, it rose to a foot or more, as high tide approached and forecasters warned of storm surges of up to 8 feet (2 meters).

 John Rivers, 74, and his three children were among the few to be seen in the streets on Thursday.
 They cleared drains of branches, leaves and debris, using a shovel, a rake and their bare hands.